smolijar/protocat/website/docs/wiki/metadata.md

 If an error occurs, the trailing metadata are automatically sent to client with the status code.

 Initial and trailing metadata make more conceptual sense in streaming calls.
-Two types seem redundant only in unary calls, where typically both are send and received "at the same time".
+Two types seem redundant only in unary calls, where typically both are sent and received "at the same time".

 :::note